ininicho/blog/content/stories/the-corrupt-system.md

 ---
 type: story
+date: 2020-06-12
+image: corruptsystem
 title: The Corrupt System
+description: My take on our current social system and how it is corrupting our society.
+---

+::story-layout
+---
+title: The Corrupt System
 date: 2020-06-12
-description: My take on our current social system and how it is corrupting our society.
-image: station
+image: corruptsystem
 author: Nicholaus Suprapto
 tags:
   - Abstract
 ---

 The death of George Floyd in the hands of a white police sparked protests all around the world.
 People are starting to realize that there is a big problem in society, racism.
 Racism is not something new in the 21st century.
 This ideology of differentiation has taken many forms in the advent of human civilization.
 But most importantly, racism marginalize humanity.
 It differentiates ethnic groups, religion, and skin color.
 Some of us might be wondering.
 How could humans eradicate deadly viruses, but not eradicate racism from society?
 In my opinion, an underlying factor of racism is the corrupt system.
 In our liberal system, there lies a structural oppression to certain social classes.
 Therefore, the key to fighting racism is breaking this system through education and globalism.

 ## Structural Oppression